The Gospel of Jesus Christ

 Behold, he who has repented of his sins, the same is forgiven, and I, the Lord, remember them no more.
 By this ye may know if a man repenteth of his sins–behold, he will confess them and forsake them (Doctrine and Covenants 58:42-43, pg 106).

-When we have sincerely repented, we have God’s promise, and God cannot lie, that we are forgiven.
+When we have sincerely repented, we have God’s promise that we are forgiven, and God cannot lie.
 To become clean from all our sins and become a new creature in Christ, we must follow repentance with baptism.
 However, as everyone continues to make mistakes, we must repent throughout our lives and continually turn towards God for strength and forgiveness.
 Through the sacrament, which Mormons partake of every Sunday, we can renew the covenants made at baptism and thus renew the cleansing of the Holy Spirit.
 The Doctrine and Covenants of the Mormon Church says:

 Baptism by Immersion for the Remission of Sins and the Baptism of Fire